VictoriaAutMors/Map/README.md

 Note that there is also `FileTileProvider()`, which you can use to load tiles from the filesystem.

 ## Settings UI <a name="settingsui"></a>

+For Android, this plugin currently supports
+1. Changing language
+2. Adding phone number and email address
+3. Toggling between Dark and Light mode

 ### Basic Usage: <a name="basic"></a>
 ```